Lego nearly went bankrupt because of its innovation.

 They created Mindstorms®, Bionicles®, Lego® Star Wars™ and many other wonderful new products and services.

 But according to David Robertson, author and professor at Wharton, that was a big problem.
 Their costs had gone up so much that they became a money losing machine.

-They turned the situation around by creating an innovation guidance system, for example by balancing both innovation and profit in a vital way. (see summary video)
+They turned the situation around by creating an innovation guidance system, for example by balancing both innovation and profit in a vital way.
+(See article.)

 My personal experience early in my career at Xerox PARC taught me that a great technology and compelling customer insight are necessary but not sufficient to change the world.
 One of the missing ingredients is critical thinking about business and economic issues as an integral part of the innovation process.

 Designers, engineers and technologists have a rich tradition and big toolkit for prototyping, finding and overcoming challenges and ultimately delivering a great result.